READ: CNN's response to Trump campaign's demand for an apology over poll that shows Biden leading - Local News 8

 READ: CNN’s response to Trump campaign’s demand for an apology over poll that shows Biden leading

-The demand contained numerous incorrect and misleading claims and was immediately rejected by the network.
+The demand, which contained numerous incorrect and misleading claims, was immediately rejected by the network, which stands by its poll.

 Read the full letter below: